jesusjarr30/class-network-operating-systems/README.md

 # class-network-operating-systems
 Compilation of varios type of programs saw in  the class

-The carpet comunicacion by port contains two files like client and server, is necesary run both in the same computer, it will create a two forms or windows where you can see the instrucion about the program.
+The folder comunicacion by port contains two files like client and server, is necesary run both in the same computer, it will create a two forms or windows where you can see the instrucion about the program.

-The auxiliar carpet containts code about my first setpes in java.
+The auxiliar folder containts code about my first setpes in java.
 Only simple codeo try with basic problems